Should PRs be doing more to promote the benefits of earned media?

 Time to read: 3 minutes

-Jo Detavernier, vice president of Swyft our US partner and the founding firm of our global networkFirst PR Alliance provides this helpful two part guide for UK tech companies on how not to get lost in translation when venturing across the pond:
+Jo Detavernier, vice president of Swyft, our US partner and the founding firm of our global networkFirst PR Alliance, provides this two part guide.
+It’s for UK tech companies on how not to get lost in translation when venturing across the pond:

-Part two UK marketing to US: getting it right
+Part Two: UK marketing to US: getting it right

-Any modern marketing and PR campaign must be integrated.
-Integration implies that you will try to have your ‘owned’ (your website, blog, etc.), earned (media coverage) and paid (advertising) channels working together to reinforce one another as much as possible.
-In many cases ‘shared’ (online shares) is added to the mix, which when added equates to PESO (paid, earned, shared & owned).
-In what follows we stick to the first three tracks and count shared with earned.
+In many cases, ‘shared’ (online shares) is added to the mix, equating to PESO (paid, earned, shared & owned).
+We stick to the first three tracks and count shared with earned.

 Owned media

-• Website with content and style tuned to an American audience (either a U.S. site or American pages on your global site) and plenty of call-to-actions to help people convert through the sales funnel.
+• Website content tuned to an American audience (either a U.S. site or American pages on your global site) and plenty of call-to-actions help conversions through the sales funnel.

-• Blog with articles that depart from the benefits of your products or services as they are relevant to American buyer personas.
+• Blog with articles that are relevant to American buyer personas.

-• Newsletter to send out content that is geared towards different buyer personas.
+• Send newsletters that are geared towards different buyer personas.

-• Video content aimed at providing valuable information to prospective buyers.
+• Tailor video content to provide valuable information to prospective buyers.

 Earned media

-• Distribution of press releases to American news outlets that serve your target audience and to wire services (e.g., Business Wire) when warranted.
+• When warranted, distribute press releases to American news outlets that serve your target audience and wire services (e.g., Business Wire).

-• Offering interviews to journalists that attend a trade show at which you have a booth.
+• Offer interviews to journalists who attend a trade show at which you have a booth.

-• Press tour whereby you visit the offices of journalists for one-on-one talks (this assumes you are a sizable player in your respective industry or are first-to-market with disruptive technology).
+• Do a press tour and visit journalists’ offices for one-on-one talks.
+This assumes you are a sizable player in your respective industry or are first-to-market with disruptive technology.

-• Contributed articles to trade magazines.
+• Contribute articles to trade magazines.

 Paid media

-• Advertising in print or online media.
+• Advertise in print or online media.

-• Promoted content and/or ads on social media.
+• Promote content and/or ads on social media.

 • SEA on Google and/or Bing.

-• Sponsored posts (native advertising) / advertorials in print or online media.
+• Sponsor posts (native advertising) / advertorials in print or online media.

-• Sponsoring of podcasts.
+• Sponsor podcasts.

 Integrating owned, earned and paid

-• Owned: You can make the survey report available on your site for people who leave their email address (make sure you respect American CAN-SPAM regulations while you are at it); write a series of blog posts on the results, illustrated by an infographic; dedicate a status update to the survey on your Facebook page; and publish a slide deck on your SlideShare account.
+• Owned: Make the survey report available on your site for people who leave their email addresses.
+Make sure you respect American CAN-SPAM regulations while you are at it).
+If possible, write a series of blog posts on the results, illustrated by an infographic.
+Dedicate a status update to the survey on your Facebook page, and publish a slide deck on your SlideShare account.

-• Earned: You can send out a release about the survey (after negotiating a scoop with a major tech news outlet or a trade publication if it’s got strong enough news value), pitch interviews with your CEO about the results and use the survey to feed your proof points for a contributed article in a key trade magazine.
+• Earned: Send a release about the survey to a major tech news outlet or a trade publication if it has enough news value.
+Pitch interviews with your CEO about the results and use the survey to feed your proof points for a contributed article in a key trade magazine.

-• Paid: Companies will typically not pay to promote a survey, but the buzz that is created by the survey will allow your now ‘primed’ audiences to be extra receptive to any advertising campaign that you would want to run in the months following the campaign.
+• Paid: Companies will typically not pay to promote a survey.
+However, the buzz created by the survey will allow your now ‘primed’ audiences to be extra receptive to any advertising campaign you run in the months following the campaign.

-In these two blogs we have discussed what some common mistakes are that European companies that are looking to expand in the US will typically make and what advice these companies should heed if they want to succeed across the pond.
-The American market is in many regards very different from aThe UK and those entrepreneurs and marketing managers who stick to their UK playbook when arriving in the US will do themselves a huge disservice.
+In these two blogs, we have discussed some common mistakes that European companies will typically make when looking to expand in the US.
+And what advice these companies should heed if they want to succeed across the pond.

-This white paper is based on the Swyft white paper How Should European Companies Write Their American Marketing and PR playbook?
+This white paper is based on the Swyft whitepaper: How Should European Companies Write Their American Marketing and PR Playbook?
 Swyft is the founding member and organizer of First PR Alliance.
 For more information on Swyft, visit growswyft.com

-First PR Alliance is a network of independent PR and marketing agencies that offers highly-coordinated support spanning borders, time zones, languages and cultures.
+First PR Alliance is a network of independent PR and marketing agencies that offers highly coordinated support spanning borders, time zones, languages and cultures.
 For more information, visit firstpralliance.com.

 Share